 Cybersecurity is one of the main topics in the past years, a trend that grows every year more and more.
 It is mostly due the higher percent of online threats and attacks (like ransomware, phishing and botnets) that are happening on a global level.
 What’s more interesting is that currently, hackers and criminal organizations are focusing more on hacking smaller companies instead of the giants like Google or Facebook (but they are not excluded).
-It is because smaller companies usually don’t invest in protection of their data and are not aware of the Internet threats.
+It is because smaller companies usually don’t invest in protection of their data and are not aware of the Internet threats, so it’s crucial to pass security awareness training.

 What are the most common Internet threats?